Akashpandey1507/New-York-Jobs-CEO-Council-Financial-Analyst/README.md

-# Task 1
+# New-York-Jobs-CEO-Council-Financial-Analyst

 ## Background information
 Your vice president sends you an Excel template containing BigTechCompany's quarterly financial statements and a PowerPoint template to complete.
 Your task is to prepare tables on the company's financials and to present your analysis in a PowerPoint presentation.

-### Financial metrics : revenue, operating income (EBITDA), net income, and free cash flow, EBITDA margin and debt/EBITDA.
+### Financial metrics: revenue, operating income (EBITDA), net income, and free cash flow, EBITDA margin and debt/EBITDA.

-# Result: What trends do you see in the company's financials?
+### Result: What trends do you see in the company's financials?
 Is the company stable, or is it in decline?
 Are there any red flags that would make this company high risk?

-# Guide: Your bank wants to avoid companies with negative free cash flow and unhealthy leverage ratios.
+### Guide: Your bank wants to avoid companies with negative free cash flow and unhealthy leverage ratios.

-# Key Terms:
+### Key Terms:
 * Financial statements: A company's core financial statements are the income statement, balance sheet, and statement of cash flows.
 * Revenue: The money earned by a company in exchange for providing goods and services.
 * Operating income (EBITDA): The amount of profit a company makes from its operations.
 This is calculated by subtracting operating expenses from revenue.
 EBITDA stands for “earnings before interest, taxes, depreciation, and amortization.”